bmaunde/guidelines/connector-integration-guide.md

 # Connector Integration Guide

+## Preface
+This document is a guide for integrating with the Consnet Connector.
+Refer to the Overview section for more information what this product is.

 ## Overview

 The Consnet Connector, a Consnet service, is a middleware-as-a-service environment where any supported systems can be connected to one another for the purposes of sharing data in synchronous manner.
 The data involved can be anything ranging from persisted master data to ad-hoc events.